Peugeot 3008 SUV - Engines, drive & performance

 What do you want your SUV to do?
 If the answer to that question is ‘be easy to drive while providing a high ride height for good visibility and access along with plenty of space for my family’, buy the Peugeot 3008.

-We've found the 3008 to be impressively engaging on the open road, so keen drivers would do well to pick the Peugeot.
+We've found the 3008 to be impressively composed on an open road, but it doesn't goad you to drive it harder.
 There’s little body lean to speak of, yet this doesn’t come at the expense of comfort, as the suspension makes a decent fist of softening pitted tarmac and soaking up potholes.
 The 3008 is also easy to drive around town, while it’s impressively quiet and civilised on the motorway.

 The SEAT Ateca may have slightly sharper steering and stiffer suspension, but the trade off is it’s less comfortable than the 3008, which is well rounded in every aspect of its driving characteristics.
-It has the Nissan Qashqai and Renault Kadjar soundly beaten in the enjoyment stakes, coming off well in comparison to the sharp-handling Volkswagen Tiguan and Mazda CX-5.
+It has the Nissan Qashqai and Renault Kadjar soundly beaten in the enjoyment stakes, coming off well in comparison to the sharp-handling Volkswagen Tiguan, while the Ford Kuga and Mazda CX-5 steer slightly more sweetly.

-There’s no four-wheel-drive option with the 3008, but Peugeot’s ‘Grip Control’ setup (which is essentially a sophisticated traction-control system) costs between £450 and £800, as it requires 18-inch alloy wheels, which aren’t standard on all trims.
+There’s no four-wheel-drive option for the non-hybrid 3008, but Peugeot’s ‘Grip Control’ setup (which is essentially a sophisticated traction-control system) costs between £250 and £500, as it requires 18-inch alloy wheels, which aren’t standard on all trims.
 It should help you out when the going gets tough, particularly if it’s paired with the optional winter tyres.

 Peugeot 3008 petrol engines

 The 1.2-litre petrol engine is also a smooth operator.
 This will probably need to be worked hard to shift the 3008’s heft, but it’s certainly worth taking for a test drive, as it offers the cheapest route to 3008 ownership.
-With this engine fitted, 0-62mph takes 10.8 seconds, although that time is likely to increase if you load the 3008 with passengers and luggage.
+With this engine fitted, 0-62mph takes 9.5 seconds, although that time is likely to increase if you load the 3008 with passengers and luggage.
+It's impressively linear in its power delivery, and feels powerful enough for cruising on the motorway and overtaking slower traffic.

-Many buyers after an SUV want a diesel engine, so Peugeot offers the same number of these as it does petrols.
+Many buyers after an SUV still want a diesel engine, so Peugeot offers one with either a manual or eight-speed automatic gearbox.
 Again, they’re staple Peugeot products, and we’ve driven the 128bhp 1.5-litre version, which is likely to be a big seller.
 It’s a little raucous when being revved, but once in a high-gear cruise it’s admirably quiet.
 It takes 10.8 seconds to go from 0-62mph, or 11.5 seconds if you choose the eight-speed automatic gearbox.

 The 99bhp diesel is no longer available, and it was the only model to come with a five-speed rather than six-speed manual gearbox, with no automatic option.
 We'd recommend avoiding this engine if you're looking on the used market.